microchip-pic-avr-solutions/avr-iot-cellular-arduino-library/readme.md

 1. Download Arduino IDE and grab [DxCore](https://github.com/SpenceKonde/DxCore/blob/master/Installation.md).
 2. Clone this repo to one's Arduino library [folder](https://www.arduino.cc/en/hacking/libraries) (Usually `Documents\Arduino\libraries` on Windows): `git clone --recursive https://bitbucket.microchip.com/scm/mcu8mass/avr-iot-cellular-arduino-firmware.git`
-3. Build cryptoauthlib archive and place headers in `src` folder: `./scripts/inject_cryptoauthlib.sh` (The `./scripts/clear_cryptoauthlib.sh` removes all the cryptoauthlib related files from the source directory).
+3. Build cryptoauthlib archive and place headers in `src` folder with the command: `./scripts/inject_cryptoauthlib.sh` (The `./scripts/clear_cryptoauthlib.sh` removes all the cryptoauthlib related files from the source directory).
 Note that this depends on make and cmake.
 This is a somewhat awkward setup, but we do this because of three things:
     - Arduino doesn't allow us to specify include paths from the library (it's fixed at the source folder), so we have to 'inject' the headers from cryptoauthlib in the source folder and not some sub folder.
     - Compile time is reduced significantly by using an archive for cryptoauthlib.
 There are a lot of source files in the cryptoauthlib, and having them be compiled each time the user uploads the sketch will slow down development for the users (especially in the Arduino IDE on Windows for some reason, compiling through arduino-cli within wsl was a lot quicker).
     - Easier to use for the user.
 In this way, the library can just be downloaded and used. **We only need to make sure that we do the 'injecting' before we create a new release.**